Post

 I think GitHub Actions slightly outperforms Jenkins in this aspect.

-Jenkins may crash due to system upgrades or conflicting plugins (however, if it’s running smoothly, it generally has no issues as long as you don’t interfere).
+Jenkins may crash due to system upgrades or installing conflicting plugins (however, if it runs smoothly and you don’t change anything, it generally has no issues).

-GitHub Actions depends on GitHub Service Status (if GitHub is down, it will be down too), but outages are rare, with an average uptime of 99.9%.
-If a problem occurs, just wait for it to be fixed.
+GitHub Actions is limited by the GitHub service status (if GitHub goes down, it will also be affected), but such incidents are rare, with an average uptime of 99.9%.
+If a real issue occurs, you just wait for it to be fixed.

 Security: GitHub Actions > Jenkins

-Considering that GitHub Actions/Runner is maintained and automatically updated by GitHub itself, it may be safer than Jenkins, which requires manual updates.
+Considering that GitHub Actions/Runner services are maintained and automatically updated by GitHub itself, this may be safer compared to Jenkins, which requires manual updates.

-Additionally, opening API/WebHook ports for communication between Jenkins and GitHub is relatively risky.
+Additionally, communication between Jenkins and GitHub requires opening API/WebHook ports, which is relatively risky.
 GitHub and GitHub Actions integrate seamlessly, and the relationship between GitHub Actions and the self-hosted Runner is observer-based.
-The self-hosted Runner requests tasks from GitHub, so the Runner itself does not need to expose any external interfaces.
+The self-hosted Runner requests tasks from GitHub, so the Runner itself does not need to open external interfaces.

 Permission Control Jenkins »> GitHub Actions

-This point needs special comparison: Jenkins allows setting up account login permissions for control; GitHub Actions is directly tied to the GitHub Repo, so only those with Repo permissions can use it.
+This point needs special emphasis for comparison: Jenkins allows separate account login permissions for control; GitHub Actions is directly tied to the GitHub repo, so only users with repo access can use it.

-Therefore, the following article uses GAS Web App to build a cross-team operation platform.
+That is why the following articles use GAS Web App to build a cross-team operation platform.

 Using Jenkins Extensively »> GitHub Actions

-For teams with a full DevOps team, Jenkins is undoubtedly the preferred choice.
-After all, in other fields (such as Web, backend, Java…), Jenkins has been running the longest, offers the most useful plugins, and allows building a unified CI/CD system for all teams, making management easier.
-It also supports complex CI/CD scenarios like deploying the backend first and then automatically deploying the frontend.
+In teams with a complete DevOps team, Jenkins is undoubtedly still the preferred choice.
+After all, in other fields (such as Web, backend, Java…), Jenkins has the longest runtime, the most useful plugins, and can unify the CI/CD setup for all teams, making management easier.
+It also supports complex CI/CD scenarios like automatic frontend deployment after backend deployment.

 In terms of quantity, GitHub Actions outnumbers Jenkins, but Jenkins offers deeper and more powerful CI/CD capabilities.
-Many features of GitHub Actions are primarily automation functions.
+Many features in GitHub Actions are primarily automation functions.

 Feature Depth Jenkins »> GitHub Actions

-This aspect is unmatched.
-Jenkins has been around for nearly 20 years, while GitHub Actions still needs to add many features; for example: permission management, secret management (currently only supports plain text, key files must be converted to plain text first), cache/artifact support is currently limited to the cloud, and so on.
+This aspect is incomparable.
+Jenkins has been around for nearly 20 years, while GitHub Actions still needs to add many features; for example: permission management, secret management (currently only plain text is supported, key files must be converted to plain text first), Cache/Artifact currently only supports the Cloud, and so on.

 Additionally, GitHub Self-hosted Runner also supports Docker or k8s.

-Jenkins is fully controlled by yourself, offering greater customization of permissions that can affect the entire system.
-GitHub Actions can only customize different steps at the application level.
+Jenkins is fully controlled by yourself, allowing greater customization of permissions that can affect the entire system.
+GitHub Actions can only customize different steps at the application layer.

-For example, since the built-in Artifacts in GitHub Actions do not support self-hosted runners, you can only change the step to use sh to copy files to another directory, and cannot customize your own Artifacts implementation.
+For example, the built-in Artifacts in GitHub Actions currently do not support self-hosted runners, so you can only use a shell script in the steps to copy files to another directory, and cannot customize Artifacts implementation yourself.

 App CI/CD scenarios do not require very advanced features.

-On the interface, GitHub Actions is a newer tool and is easier to use than Jenkins;
+On the interface side, GitHub Actions is a newer tool and is easier to use than Jenkins;

-In terms of script configuration, Jenkins uses Pipeline Scripts stored on Jenkins, while GitHub Actions uses YAML files managed with the project’s Git, making it easier to set up than Jenkins.
+In terms of script configuration, Jenkins uses Pipeline Scripts stored on Jenkins, while GitHub Actions uses YAML files managed within the project Git repository, making it easier to set up than Jenkins.

 Cost Risk Jenkins > GitHub Actions

-Jenkins is fully open-source and free to use, while GitHub Actions is partially open-source but its task dispatching and execution are part of GitHub’s closed SAAS service.
-Currently, GitHub Actions is completely free; you only pay for using GitHub Runners (Private Repo), but self-hosted runners are free.
+Jenkins is fully open-source and free, giving you complete control.
+GitHub Actions is partially open-source, but task dispatching and execution are part of GitHub’s closed SaaS service.
+Currently, GitHub Actions is completely free; you only pay when using GitHub-hosted Runners (for private repos).
+Using self-hosted runners is free.

-Uses of Google Apps Script Web App and Why Choose It
+Purpose of Google Apps Script Web App and Why It Was Chosen

 Another tool option is Google Apps Script Web App.
-The reason for needing this is that GitHub Actions’ built-in form feature is too basic (the interface is too technical and static) and its execution permissions are tied to the GitHub repo.
-This makes it very inconvenient if we want to provide access to other functional partners.
+The reason for adding this is that GitHub Actions’ built-in form features are too basic (the interface is too technical and static) and the execution permissions are tied to the GitHub Repo.
+This makes it very inconvenient if we need to provide access to other functional team members.

 As follows: